Bitecode blog

 Security implications

-- make the commit look like it was done by someone else
+Making the commit look like it was done by someone else

-- specifically make the commit look like it was done by a bot
+Specifically make the commit look like it was done by a bot

-Can a bad actor hide his/her tracks by making the changes looking as if they were implemented by other team member?
 Would you check the content of the commit if you saw that it was done by a dependency bot?

 Solution